Authentic thoughts on my hometown

 The pilings stood eerie and still

-Where they used to unload the lumber —
+Where they used to unload the timber —

 Brought down from dark Vernonian hills —